mihakralj/vyos-extensions/README.md

 ## Overview

 VyOS is a powerful network operating system, but its configuration schema is semi-compiled during build time and doesn't allow for arbitrary configuration nodes during runtime.
-This repository provides crafted packages that work around these limitations to integrate popular network services and tools into VyOS.
+This repository provides crafted packages that work around these limitations and extend VyOS functionality with new services and features.

 ## Current Packages